Veterans and Mesothelioma

 If You Don’t Qualify for VA Medical Benefits

-If you are a veteran that doesn’t qualify for VA benefits, you may still be entitled to compensation.
-Similar to non-military mesothelioma patients, a veteran that was dishonorably discharged can still qualify for compensation through different means.
+If you are a veteran who doesn’t qualify for VA benefits, you may still be entitled to compensation.
+Similar to non-military mesothelioma patients, a veteran who was dishonorably discharged can still qualify for compensation through different means.
 One method is by bringing up a personal injury case against the builder that used asbestos in military construction.

 Family members can also get compensation if their loved one has passed away from mesothelioma.
 Dependents can move forward with a wrongful death lawsuit and receive compensation for lost wages and funeral expenses.
+Additionally, the Office of Veterans Affairs offers survivor benefits to spouses, survivors, dependents, and family caregivers who have been affected by mesothelioma or other service-related injuries.
 An experienced mesothelioma attorney would be best suited to guide you through these legal processes.

 Types of Assistance